CheeGY/cheegy.github.io/_posts/2020-12-29-ModelingUncertainties.md

 \end{aligned}
 $$

+This relates the propagation of the state covariance matrix with the process dynamics, in particular $A$ and $B$ and noise covariance $R_{\epsilon}$.

-Observe from the system equations that for $n > k$,
+Observe from the system equations that

 $$
 x(n) = A^{n-k} x(k) + F\,\textbf{col}\{\epsilon(k), \epsilon(k+1),\dots,\epsilon(n-1)\},